ppenzin/snappy/README.md

 ### TODO
 * Implement list shuffle
-* Auto configuration for ports
+* Auto configuration for ports -- config is dune, need to disable the screen
-* Implement creating (copying) a config file

 ### In testing
 * Provide infix operator for dependency ordering
 * Implement adding a line to a config file
+* Implement creating (copying) a config file